A marketing mix is made of 4 basic elements, also known as the marketing mix elements. It provides the basis for a marketing strategy in a business.

 - Persuade or convince to buy from you

-The following are some points that a marketing manager should keep in mind to effectively manage a promotional mix of a business:
+The following are some points that a marketing manager can keep in mind to effectively manage a promotional mix of a business:

 Can we just go for online promotion?